hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 entered (so compare values to the original paper), but it is so small it could also just reflect the accumulation of rounding errors. *I recommend setting `fracsum_accuracy = 0.03` as the default to minimize these types of false positives.

 ## Cleaning taxonomic names of prey
 This is a big task, so we've got a separate page on it [here](https://github.com/hurlbertlab/dietdatabase/blob/master/cleaning/name_cleaning_instructions.md).

+## Incorporating cleaned database records into main database
+One all typos, outliers, unaccepted values, and invalid taxonomic names have been corrected for the study you have entered, you may now incorporate these records into the main Avian Diet Database.
+The easiest way to do this is to
+1) make sure you have the latest version of all files by typing `git pull origin master` in Git,
+2) open your cleaned file (e.g. 'AvianDietDatabase_Beaver_and_Baldwin_1975.txt'),
+3) copy everything EXCEPT the header row,
+4) open the main database file ('AvianDietDatabase.txt'),
+5) paste the new cleaned records at the bottom and save the file,
+6) commit this change in commit like `git commit -am "adding cleaned records from Beaver & Baldwin 1975"
+7) push these changes to the master repo: `git push origin master`